chamalpramod96/eBiZ/README.md

 # eBiZ
-This is a simple Website for e-commerce.
+This is a simple Website for e-commerce - https://chamalpramod96.github.io/eBiZ/